 ÖBB night trains typically feature three types of carriages: seats, couchettes, and sleepers.

-While seats are only for the bravest, couchettes and sleepers offer a more comfortable journey.
-The couchettes usually feature simple and rather narrow berths, while the sleepers boast beds with duvets and pillows and sometimes even a private bathroom.
+Seats are for the bravest, while couchettes and sleepers provide a more comfortable journey.
+In the couchettes, you can find simple and rather narrow berths, while the sleepers are equipped with proper beds and sometimes even a private bathroom.
 Couchettes accommodate up to six people, while sleepers are private compartments for one to three people.

 They sometimes include a private bathroom or even a shower, sometimes only a sink.